MUSIC AT NICHOLLS

 MUS 303.
 Choral Conducting.
 1-0-2.
 Prerequisite: MUS 301.
 Principles of interpretation and style.
 Observation and application of choral technique.
 Choral literature survey.
 Refinement of conducting skills.
 Sp only.
 (50.0903)

 MUS 306.
 Piano Accompanying.
 3-3-0.
-Prerequisite: MUS 272 or permission of the director.
+Prerequisite: MUS 272.
 Principles of accompanying vocalists, instrumentalists, and ensembles.
 (50.0907)

 MUS 319.
 Jazz History.
 3-3-0.
-Prerequisite: Junior standing or above.
 Jazz music will be the material of concern.
 Arts elective.
 (50.0902)

 MUS 320.
 History of Rock and Roll.
 3-3-0.
-Prerequisite: Junior standing or above.
 Rock and roll: its history, stylistic developments, and social influences.
 Arts Elective.
 (50.0902)

 MUS 341.
 Music History: 1750 to present.
 3-3-0.
 Prerequisite: MUS 240.
 Historical development of music in the Western tradition, Classical era to the present.
 Includes score analysis components.
-Open to non majors with permission of department head.
+Open to non-majors.
 Sp only.
 (50.0902)

 MUS 350-351-352.
 Independent Study.
 1-0-2 each.
-Prerequisites: Permission of director and a minimum of 45 semester hours of music courses.
+Prerequisites: Permission of department head and a minimum of 45 semester hours of music courses.
 Preparation and completion of a plan of directed study.
 Student may elect to take one, two, or all three courses at the same time.
 Each may be repeated once for credit if content differs.
 (50.0901)

 MUS 370.
 Piano.
 2-0-6.
 Prerequisite: MUS 270 or audition.
 Elective private instruction at the intermediate level.
 Open to music majors and minors.
 May be repeated once for credit.
 (50.0903)